Kho Jabing: Sentence

 Nevertheless, Justice Tay revoked Kho's death sentence, and instead exercised his discretion to sentence the 29-year-old Malaysian to life imprisonment.
 He ordered that Kho's life sentence would commence from the date of his arrest on 26 February 2008.
 Tay also ordered that Kho was to receive the maximum of 24 strokes of the cane, based on the violence he exhibited during his attack on Cao and the resulting grievous consequences.
-As a result of this re-trial, Kho Jabing became the second convicted murderer to escape the gallows after 23-year-old convicted killer and death row convict Fabian Adiu Edwin, who was similarly re-sentenced to life imprisonment and 24 strokes of the cane in July 2013 for robbing and murdering a security guard in August 2008, when he was merely 18 years old.
-According to his lawyers, Kho expressed relief and gratitude to the fact that he would be not hanged before being taken away.
+As a result of this re-trial, Kho Jabing became the second convicted murderer to escape the gallows after 23-year-old convicted killer and death row convict Fabian Adiu Edwin, who was similarly re-sentenced to life imprisonment and 24 strokes of the cane in July 2013 for robbing and murdering a security guard in August 2008, when he was only 18 years old.
+According to his lawyers, Kho expressed relief and gratitude at the fact that he would be not hanged, before being taken away.

-Given that he was sentenced to life behind bars, under Singapore law, Kho Jabing's life imprisonment meant that he would have to remain in jail for the rest of his natural life, though he can be considered for a possible chance of release on parole based on the evaluation of his overall behaviour in prison once he finished serving at least 20 years of his sentence.
-Since Kho's sentence was backdated to the date of his arrest on 26 February 2008, Kho would need to serve roughly another 15 years and six months in jail before his review for parole on or after 26 February 2028 (by then Kho would be at least 44 years old).
+Given that he was sentenced to life behind bars, under Singapore law, Kho Jabing's life imprisonment meant that he would have to remain in jail for the rest of his natural life, though he could be considered for a possible chance of release on parole based on the evaluation of his overall behaviour in prison once he finished serving at least 20 years of his sentence.
+Since Kho's sentence was backdated to the date of his arrest on 26 February 2008, Kho would have needed to serve roughly another 15 years and six months in jail before his review for parole on or after 26 February 2028 (by then Kho would have been at least 44 years old).
 However, despite being re-sentenced to life and caning in lieu of death, Kho's ultimate fate would be put into question three months later as the prosecution launched an appeal against the verdict of life imprisonment and caning.